Simon’s Heart Initiatives

 In 2005, Simon’s Heart hosted one heart screening.
 Today, it hosts several and is engaged in local, regional and national initiatives that raise awareness and save lives.

 AED Madness educates college basketball fans in the Greater Philadelphia area about the importance of AED devices.
 In partnership with the local NCAA institutions, fans watch a public service announcement at halftime and select a local facility that will receive an AED device.

 Chain of Survival Relay is an engaging and educational way to teach students about surviving sudden cardiac arrest.
 Using the required elements – 911, CPR and AED – we created a relay race so that students can compete, have fun and learn life saving skills.

-Czech for Hearts was launched with Jake Voracek and the Philadelphia Flyers in 2015.
-It educates hockey fans about the risks and warning signs of sudden cardiac arrest.
-In addition, Jake donates $1,000 to Simon’s Heart for every home game the Flyers win in sudden death.
+Czech for Hearts was launched with Jake Voracek and the Philadelphia Flyers in 2015 and ran for two seasons.
+It educated hockey fans about the risks and warning signs of sudden cardiac arrest.
+In addition, Jake donated $1,000 to Simon’s Heart for every home game the Flyers win in sudden death.

 GotAED is a crowdfunding site dedicated to getting AEDs where kids learn and play.
 It was launched by Simon’s Heart in 2017 to be a valuable resource for anyone needing an AED device.
 It’s simple.
 Set up a campaign, share your story, and begin crowdfunding for your AED device, cabinet and pediatric pads.

 HeartBytes is a digital crowdsourcing platform for groups and organizations that conduct heart screenings.
 It streamlines the screening process by providing a standardized online system to collect and store data.
 It also creates the first-of-its-kind national cardiac registry of seemingly healthy kids.
 The data from the registry is deidentifed and provided to qualified researchers, free of charge.